Are you wondering if there is a difference between coming soon and maintenance modes?

 How to Create a Coming Soon Page

 Upon activation, you should be prompted for your license key.
 You will find this in your account area on the SeedProd website.
-Simply enter the key and click the ‘Verify Key’ button:
+Enter the key and click the ‘Verify Key’ button:

-After that, you can go to SeedProd » Landing Pages from your WordPress dashboard and click the ‘Set up a Coming Soon’ button.
+After that, you can visit the SeedProd » Landing Pages screen from your WordPress dashboard.

 All you have to do is hover over a template and click the orange tick mark button.

-Go ahead and change anything you want using the blocks given in the left-hand sidebar.
+Go ahead and change anything you want by easily dragging and dropping blocks from the left column.

 Besides that, there are options to change the font, background image, text and color of the button, and more.